GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

     **N**\ *number*\ [/*minlength*\ [**c\ \|\ i\ \|\ p**]].
     Similar to code **n** but here labels are placed at the ends of each segment (for *number* :math:`\geq 2`).
-A special case arises for *number* :math:`= 1` when a single label will be placed according to the sign of *number*: :math:`-1` places one label justified at the start of the line, while :math:`+1` places one label justified at the end of the line.
+A special case arises for *number = 1* when a single label will be placed according to the sign of *number*: -1 places one label justified at the start of the line, while +1 places one label justified at the end of the line.

 x: